Imran4424/Software-Architecture/SolidPrinciples.md

 Same way, since printer don't support scan and fax functionality, upon calling these methods system will crush and show an error message.

-Above implementation which violates Interface Segregation Principle(ISP)
+Above implementation forces all classes to implement all methods which violates Interface Segregation Principle(ISP)

 # Dependency Inversion Principle